ParminCloud/haproxy-redis-sentinel/charts/haproxy-redis-sentinel/README.md

 ## Compatibility

-This chart can be used alongside every charts that provide access to Redis Sentinel service, For example [DandyDeveloper's redis-ha](https://github.com/DandyDeveloper/charts/tree/master/charts/redis-ha) chart
+This chart can be used alongside every chart that provides access to Redis Sentinel service, For example [DandyDeveloper's redis-ha](https://github.com/DandyDeveloper/charts/tree/master/charts/redis-ha) chart

 ## Maintainers